 If you’ve just started pumping, it’s not always clear why sometimes you spray milk and sometimes you’re not getting anything.
 Here’s how letdown works:

-- When you start pumping, most pumps will begin in the “expression phase” – which is lighter and quieter – for about two minutes.
+- When you start pumping, most pumps will begin in the “letdown phase” – which is lighter and quieter – for about two minutes.
 During this time, before you letdown, you might see milk dribbling out your nipple, and just a few drops going into the bottles.

 - When you have a letdown, you will see milk start to spray into the flange and flow more quickly into your bottles.
 What does a letdown feel like?
 A lot of moms feel a sort of pins-and-needles sensation in their breasts.
 Some women experience something more painful.
 If your baby is very young, you may also feel cramping in your uterus.